akash-123-svg/design/Contributing.md

-# Contributing to WebAssembly projects
+# Contributing to the WebAssembly projects

 WebAssembly is initially designed and implemented by browser vendors who are interested in meeting a variety of [use cases](UseCases.md).
 As design and